nikitavoloboev/data/focusing/rules.md

 ## Focus

-- Don't context switch unless it's necessary.
-Don't visit blocked sites and apps when **focusing**.
-Don't touch the phone unless necessary.
+- When [focusing](../focusing/focusing.md), do the active task.
+No news/distractions (sites are blocked).
+No context switching.
+- [Break problems down](../research/solving-problems.md).
+Solve each step one at a time.
+Know the end goal.
-- Spend mindful time on the phone.
-Listen to podcasts/books.
-Read/chat.
-Don't waste time on things that can be done better/faster on mac.
+- Spend mindful time on all devices. on iOS, listen to podcasts/books, read/text.
+Don't do things that can be done faster on mac.
-- When **focusing**, do the task at hand and nothing else.
-[Break problems down](../research/solving-problems.md).
-Solve them.
-- Be mindful of my habits and temptations.
-Don't succumb to them and keep my focus.
-Do things with purpose.
-- Do quick exercise bursts during the day to regain focus.
-Move around & explore new environments for inspiration.
+- Do bodyweight exercises during the day to regain focus.
+Change environments for inspiration.
-- Use one screen on mac.
-It's easier to context switch and keep focus.
-- Don't listen to distracting music & block out environment noise when focusing.
-Use [Noizio](http://noiz.io) or [Dark Noise](https://darknoise.app) and listen to rain or similar sounds.
-- Use noise canceling headphones to minimize distractions.
+- Listen to rain sounds with [Noizio](http://noiz.io) or [Dark Noise](https://darknoise.app) when focusing with environment noise blocked.
+No distracting music.
 - Only have essential notifications setup. iOS is always in Do Not Disturb mode.
-- Take mindfulness breaks and breathe when distracted.
-Or exercise.
 - Update [Timing](../macOS/apps/timing.md) quickly on break starts.
 Refine activity rules for better activity predictions.
-- Make decisions based on data/experience.
-Be decisive, bold & right.
-Collect meaningful experiences & data points for problems I am solving.
 - Say **no** to things.
 Set constraints & limits.
 - Never give up if problem's worth solving.
 Optimize for long term growth over short term gains.
 - Always breathe fresh air.
 Have proper lighting.
-- Invest in learning/using/building new tools.
-- Wear comfortable clothes.
-Limit choice in clothing.
-Wear same clean clothes.
+- Wear the same clean & comfortable clothes.
-- Use standing desk.
-Never sit for long.
+- Never sit for long.
 Sit up right.
+Use standing desk.
-- Only use the bed for sleep ideally.
-Be purposeful in any environment I am in.
-Start days quickly.
+- Only use the bed for sleep.
+Start each quickly by waking up & standing up.
-- Don't overthink things to the point of not doing anything.
-Clear up any confusion.
+- Don't overthink things.
+Clear up any confusions.
+Don't be stuck.
+Ask for help.
 - Use priority system for everything and don't go outside its bounds. (i.e. Trello [Learn board](https://trello.com/b/cu32qF3q) or [Goodreads currently reading list](https://www.goodreads.com/review/list/15768482?shelf=currently-reading))

 ## Ideas